 Greenborough aims to establish a community of students who develop creative and practical ways to live sustainability.
 We serve as a hub of environmental activism for our campus and the broader community.

-Manhattan House acknowledges the first people of this land, the Lenni Lenape, through the name Manhattan, which means "island of many hills."
-We strive to provide a community for Indigenous students and their supporters that fosters pride in identity, understanding of indigenous issues, and relationships with both the campus and our Native communities.
+Indigehouse acknowledges the Lenni Lenape and Wappinger peoples, who are the original stewards of Manhattan.
+We recognize the displacement, dispossession, and continued presence of these peoples in the Columbia community and all of New York.
+We strive to provide an inclusive space for all Indigenous students and allies that fosters pride in identity, understanding of Indigenous issues, and relationships with both the campus and our Indigenous communities.

 Muse House is an SIC that focuses on sharing and learning about music in a fun community setting that provokes thought, discussion and inspiration!
 Their mission is to create an environment centered on diversity, self-expression, and collaboration.

 Muslim Student House's mission is to provide a space for anyone to come and learn more about the Muslim community, as well as provide a safe space where the Muslim community can thrive on campus.

 Pan-African House's mission is to educate the Columbia community on 'Pan Africanism.'
 Pan Africanism is based on the belief that unity is vital to economic, social, and political progress and aims to unify and uplift people of the African diaspora.
 Pan-African House aims to institute programming that will raise awareness about Pan Africanism and build a stronger community.